 Median earnings for the employed population age 25 and older, by educational attainment and metro/nonmetro status, 2013

 |High school diploma or equivalent

 |Some college or associate's degree

-|Graduate or professional degree
+|Graduate/ professional degree

-Source: U.S. Census Bureau, American Community Survey, 2006-10.
+Source: USDA, Economic Research Service using U.S. Census Bureau's American Community Survey, 2013.